Monthly Grade Newsletters

 Reminders

 Our Pre-k children will continue to go outside twice a day, everyday unless the weather is dangerous.
-Please send your children with LABELED hats, scarves, gloves, boots and coats, appropriate for the cold weather EVERYDAY.
-Please have your child practice putting on their outerwear independently.
+Please remember to send your child in with a reusable water bottle with his/her name on it EVERYDAY.
+No plastic water bottles with caps.

 Coming Soon